asaladino/site-index/README.md

 # Site Index

-Site Index crawl a site and index any reachable urls and output to a urls.json file.
+Site Index will crawl a domain and index any reachable html urls then output to a urls.json file.

-To start a crawl, run the `index.js` file
+To start an index, run the `site-index` file

 ```
 ./site-index --domain "codingsimply.com" --verbose --html --type crawl --output "/some/reports"